fg-research/website/blog/product/index.rst

 .. rst-class:: lead

-   Learn about our time series algorithms.
+   Learn about our time series algorithms

 .. card::
     :width: 100%